OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Updating.md

 You'll see that the firmware versions match up exactly in terms of major version, minor version, and build number.

-In this state, your Upgrade Button will not be active and no further action is required
+In this state, your Upgrade Button will not be active and no further action is required!

 #### Minor Version Available!